Introduction

 1. Sensor sends FLY message: This is now and indication that the sensor is checking if the modem wants the sensor to go into a temporary configuration mode.
 If no response is detected within ~2 seconds, then the sensor will go back to sleep as usual.

-4. At this point the Gateway/Modem will send all of the configuration commands.
-For each configuration command the NCD Sensor respond with an ACK message.
+4. At this point the Wireless Gateway node will send all of the configuration commands.
+For each configuration command the NCD Sensor will respond with an ACK message.

-5. Once all configurations have been made the Gateway/Modem will send other command.
-This tells the sensor to go to sleep and resume normal operation.
-You can see a “Config Results” message with the result of configurations.
+5. Once all configurations have been made, the Wireless Gateway node will send another command to tell the sensor to return to normal operation.
+You will see a “Config Results” message displaying the result of the configurations.
+This allows us to confirm which configurations were applied, and if the value is true, it means the configuration was successfully set.

-6. The sensor responds with an OTF message This indicates to the modem that it is no longer accepting configuration commands.
+6. The sensor responds with an OTF message This indicates to the Gateway/Modem that it is no longer accepting configuration commands.

 The FLY message is the sensor letting Node-RED know that it is ready to enter OTF or On The Fly mode.
 If Node-RED is configured to make configuration changes through OTF mode then Node-RED will send a command to put the sensor into configuration mode and once the sensor is in configuration mode it will make all configured changes.